VSIP Frequently Asked Questions

-Tenured K-State faculty who will be at least 62 years old at time of separation and who have been employed by a Kansas Board of Regents institution for at least 10 years at the time of separation are eligible to apply for consideration in this Voluntary Separation Incentive Program.
+Tenured K-State, College of Arts & Sciences faculty who will be at least 62 years old at time of separation and who have been employed by a Kansas Board of Regents institution for at least 10 years at the time of separation are eligible to apply for consideration in this Voluntary Separation Incentive Program.
 Non-tenured faculty and unclassified professionals on regular or term appointments, staff in the university support system (USS), and other employee types are not eligible for participation.

 Employees who have already provided written notification of their intent to retire by the end of the current academic year, are presently on approved long-term disability, have an active phased-retirement in place or are scheduled to begin phased retirement, and retirees who have been rehired are not eligible for participation in the VSIP.

 2. Am I eligible to participate if I'm on sabbatical this year?

 Yes.
 The only eligibility criteria for participation are described above.
 Eligible employees currently on sabbatical should note that participation in the VSIP does not waive the KBOR requirement for separating faculty to refund all sabbatical pay if they do not return to the university for a period of at least one year following their sabbatical.

 3. I’ve already discussed retirement with my unit leader; am I eligible for this program?

 If the Dean of the College of Arts and Sciences has not yet accepted or acknowledged your retirement in writing (email is acceptable), you are eligible to participate.
 Tenured faculty who have already entered into a phased retirement agreement are not eligible.

 4. Are tenured faculty at regional research and extension centers, K-State Salina, and K-State Olathe eligible to participate?